luongdang1/Face-Recognition-Attendance-System/README.md

 ├── requirements.txt     # Dependencies
 └── ...
 📈 Future Improvements
-Add mask detection and anti-spoofing (fake face detection).
-Optimize performance using GPU or migrate to Jetson Nano.
-Integrate automatic class schedule synchronization.
+Add mask detection and anti-spoofing (fake face detection) Optimize performance using GPU or migrate to Jetson Nano Integrate automatic class schedule synchronization
-Add behavior analysis for unknown individuals.
+Add behavior analysis for unknown individuals

 # Quick start
 You can refer to [this notebook](https://github.com/luongdang1/Face-Recognition-Attendance-System/blob/main/face_recognitionn.ipynb) to easily learn how to use it